howtographql/howtographql/content/backend/graphql-js/7-subscriptions.md

 <Instruction>

-Open `database/datamodel.graphql` and addjust it to look as follows:
+Open `database/datamodel.graphql` and adjust it to look as follows:

 ```graphql{7,16,19-23}(path=".../hackernews-node/database/datamodel.graphql")
 type Link {